mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Question:** Do you mean, Roshi, because he changed his mind?

-**Katagiri*:** *Aprāpti* is not-obtaining or not-getting.
+**Katagiri:** *Aprāpti* is not-obtaining or not-getting.
 That is a kind of force; that means a conditioned element.
 So, before your mind is [exercised], there is some kind of force, to attach to, or to separate from; to put together, or to separate.
 That is total dynamic working.

 Is that clear?
 That is *aprāpti*: force to separate from something.